michanto/cdk-orchestration/API.md

 This helper class can extract ICfnTransforms from a construct tree so they can be applied to a template.

-Stacks, CfnElements and subclasses of CfnTransformHost use this class to apply their transforms.
+Stacks, CfnElements and subclasses of CfnTransformHost use this class to apply descendent transforms.
 See the Transforms section of the README.md file for details.

 #### Methods <a name="Methods" id="Methods"></a>